Non-vanishing of geodesic periods of automorphic forms: Background

-where $C_f>0$.
-The implied constant may depend on $f$ but is independent of $\mathcal{R}$. \end{theorem} For holomorphic forms of general weight $k$ with respect to a general Fuchsian group of the first kind with a cusp, the normal distribution has been obtained by the second named author \cite{No21} using techniques from spectral theory.
+For holomorphic forms of general weight $k$ with respect to a general Fuchsian group of finite covolume with a cusp, the normal distribution has been obtained by the second named author \cite[Thm.\ 5.1]{No21} using techniques from spectral theory.
 In this setting the rate of convergence is not known.

-The normal distribution of vertical periods of the completed Eisenstein series at $s=1/2$ was achieved by Bettin--Drappeau \cite[Thm.
-2.1]{BD}.
-In this case an optimal rate of convergence is known of size $\tfrac{1}{(\log\log Q)^{1-\epsilon}}$. \begin{theorem}[N., Bettin--Drappeau] Let $f$ be either a holomorphic cusp form for a Fuchsian group $\Gamma$ of the first kind with a cusp or a weight $k$ Eisenstein series $E^\ast_k(z,1/2)$ for $\PSL_2(\Z)$.
-Then for a rectangle $\mathcal{R}\subset \C$, we have
+\begin{theorem}[N.] Let $f$ be associated to a holomorphic cusp form for a Fuchsian group $\Gamma$ of finite covolume with a cusp at infinity of width one.
+Then for any rectangle $\mathcal{R}\subset \C$,